 Vladimir Shinkaryov.
 Sombre Pictures

-Erarta Museum presents Vladimir Shinkaryov’s austere landscapes free from the advertisement-inspired joviality
+Erarta Museum presented Vladimir Shinkaryov’s austere landscapes free from the advertisement-inspired joviality

 Instantly recognisable pensive St. Petersburg shot through with wavering light